adeze/vscode-canvas/docs/user_stories3.md

     as a user i see the markdown text is being hiddedn, for exampel a big senteces only show the initial words, but then the rest gets hidden, so to fix this , just append the text to the next line, i mean make it simple

+    as a user when i navifate around the canvas nand then  i double click the nodes to edit i see another nodes to edit it, i mean i see double nodes, one where the text is and the other is the node where i can edit the text, fix this duplicate node, i just want the original and only edit there,